dhruvbpatel/HackerRank/README.md

 # HackerRank
-codes submitted by me on HackerRank
+codes submitted by me on HackerRank.com